brayandm/bachelor-thesis-playground/README.md

 -   [ ] Dockerize the project
 -   [ ] Try to do something to not search code in old experiments, maybe some regular expresion
 -   [ ] Create Script to Generate Algorithm's Template
+-   [ ] Make a CMake generator to avoid updating CMake Manually

 ## Commands